 An empire is characterized by cultural diversity and territorial flexibility.
-All empires have engaged in the brutal slaughter and assimilation of the people outside its borders to extend its territory.
+All empires have engaged in the brutal slaughter and assimilation of the people outside their borders to extend their territory.
 Slowly, the newly acquired population forgets what they stood for.
-For example, in 7th century AD, Arab empire crushed Egyptians with an iron fist, today Egyptians think of themselves as Arabs.
-One major change which happened over time in the Imperial vision was that empires changed their imagined reality from “we are conquering you from our benefit” to a more benevolent “we are conquering you for your benefit”.
+For example, in the 7th century AD, the Arab empire crushed Egyptians with an iron fist, today Egyptians think of themselves as Arabs.
+One major change which happened over time in the Imperial vision was that empires changed their imagined reality from “we are conquering you for our benefit” to a more benevolent “we are conquering you for your benefit”.
 Persian king changed from “Persian king” to “everyone’s king”.
-This was the first time in history, Sapiens were (pretending) to get rid of “us” vs “them” feeling.
+This was the first time in history, Sapiens were (pretending) to get rid of the “us” vs “them” feeling.
 These imagined realities of benefitting the Conqueror exist even today when the US presidents use F-16 to deliver democracy and human rights

 These imagined realities of benefitting the Conqueror exist even today when the US presidents use F-16 to deliver democracy and human rights in Iraq and Syria.